-Three Ways to Fund Your Agency’s 3D Laser Scanning Technology
+Three Ways to Fund Your Agency’s Digital Scene Documentation Technology

 Is your public safety agency holding on to obsolete equipment because there’s simply no money in the budget for newer technology?
 If so, you’re missing out on the latest tools that get the job done faster and far more effectively.

 The good news is that lack of cash isn’t an insurmountable hurdle.
-Here are three funding options that can help you move beyond budget constraints and into the technology fast lane.
+Whether you need a high-speed terrestrial laser scanner, a handheld imaging scanner, a new GNSS RTK rover, an unmanned aircraft system or some other digital scene documentation solution, here are three funding options that can help you move beyond budget constraints and into the technology fast lane.

 1. Federal, State and Private Grants

 Grants provide a practical way to fund technology needs, yet many public safety agencies choose not to pursue grant funding because it’s unfamiliar territory.
 No doubt, navigating the grant process can be perplexing—if not downright overwhelming—for novices.
 But the rewards for your agency and the communities you serve can make it well worth the effort.